pensjonatus/flash-fiction/blog/the-place-part-7.md

 ---
-title: 'The Place Part 7'
+title: The Place Part 7
 date: '2017-07-17'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I read this theory about density shifting, and it puts things right with all the